wearscript/wearscript-android/doc/index.rst

 WearScript: JS with Batteries Included for Glass
 ================================================
-WearScript is the power of Android with the learning curve of a website.
+WearScript is the power of Android on Glass with the learning curve of a website.
+Go from concept to demo in a fraction of the time.
 For an overview check out the intro video and sample script below.

+Visit https://github.com/OpenShades/wearscript for the source.

 .. raw:: html